Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 7. As a user, I want to follow the salon on social media so I can keep up to date with the latest information

-    - on each page there is a footer with social links.
+    - on each page, there is a footer with social links.
 At any time, the user can click on the icon that takes him to the social media site of the salon where he can follow the latest information at any time

 <p align="center">
 <img src="assets/images/images/footer.png" width="600" height="100%">